shivanshdave/2020-432/projects/project1/approved_proposals.md

 `01-P` | Hussam Alqahtani and Kimberly Noriega | *Unnamed project using NHANES to study sleep, BMI and gum disease* `03-P` | Fatima Asad and Basma Dahash | *Unnamed project using Chinese PCI data from DataDryad* `05-P` | Rebeka Bordi and Sangeetha Rahghupathy | Alcohol Use and the Prediction of Liver Fibrosis in HCV infected NHANES participants
-`08-S` | Shivansh Dave | Predicting auditory health using demographic and examination data from NHANES `09-P` | Joshua Froess and Rajeev Varkey | Will Your Kickstarter Project Succeed?
+`07-P` | Lauren Cruz and Kara Hageman | NBA Statistics in the 2015-16 Season `08-S` | Shivansh Dave | Predicting auditory health using demographic and examination data from NHANES `09-P` | Joshua Froess and Rajeev Varkey | Will Your Kickstarter Project Succeed?
 `10-S` | Farrah Gao | Health Indicators and the Prediction of Premature Births and Infant Mortality